ehmicky/autoserver/CONTRIBUTE.md

 We follow the [standard JavaScript style](https://standardjs.com), except for semicolons and trailing commas.

-We enforce a pretty strong functional programming style with [ESLint](http://eslint.org/), which includes: no complex or big functions, no OOP, immutability everywhere, pure functions and no complex loops or structures.
+Additionally, we enforce a pretty strong functional programming style with [ESLint](http://eslint.org/), which includes: no complex or big functions, no OOP, immutability everywhere, pure functions and no complex loops or structures.